 Everyone needs access to secure, decent housing.
 In the UK the supply of housing has not been keeping up with demand.
-Getting access to housing of any type is becoming increasingly difficult for low income households and particularly single homeless people.
+Getting access to housing of any type is becoming increasingly difficult for low income households.

-We collect evidence on the impact of government housing policy on homelessness and work with MPs and peers to raise these issues in parliament.
-We work to highlight the need for more homes for single homeless people whether in the social or private sector.
+We collect evidence on the impact of Government housing policy on homelessness and work with MPs and peers to raise these issues in parliament.
+We work to highlight the need for more homes for homeless people whether in the social or private sector.

 What needs to change